loren138/simple-cas4-overlay-template/README.md

 For how to use the OAuth support, see http://jasig.github.io/cas/4.0.x/protocol/OAuth-Protocol.html.

-You will need to configure your services in `/src/main/webapp/WEB-INF/deployerConfigContext.xml`.
+You will need to configure your services or websites in `/src/main/webapp/WEB-INF/deployerConfigContext.xml`.
+You will need to copy paste the bean for a RegexRegisteredService, increment the id, and add the appropriate name, description, and serivceId (ie the web url in regex form to allow http(s), subdomains, and folders).

+Also, for each new website or webservice that needs access to CAS, you will need to do the above.

 # SQL Server Support